 Other expenses the driver can incur they are responsible for themselves include repairs, cleaning, and maintenance costs, wear and tear to the car over time, depreciation, minor accidents and other small unplanned expenses you might have along the way.

-Additional payments which come into play to consider would be insurance, which would vary from driver to driver, location and vehicle type, lease payments in case the driver is renting a car from another party, tolls, license and permit fees.
+Additional payments which come into play to consider would be insurance, which would vary from driver to driver, location and vehicle type, lease payments in case the driver is renting a car from another party, tolls, license, and permit fees.

-The Expenses Which Uber Covers Already
+The Expenses Which Uber Helps You Get Covered

-Although Uber doesn’t cover any fuel, repair or maintenance costs for ride-sharing, they do have a support team you can get in touch with in case riders cause damage to your vehicle, such as by getting sick in your car.
+Although Uber doesn’t cover any fuel, repair, or maintenance costs for ride-sharing, they do have a support team you can get in touch with in case riders cause damage to your vehicle, such as by getting sick in your car.

 Besides this, Uber’s insurance coverage in the U.S. and Puerto Rico includes: